 Children are able to be witnesses during divorce proceedings, as long as they are competent and the testimony will not be overly harmful to the child.
 However, this is not a decision you should take lightly.
 If you think that your child will need to testify in court, speak with your attorney first about alternative options.

-At Ashby Law, our attorneys will help you protect yourself and your children during a divorce.
+At Pacific Northwest Family Law, our attorneys will help you protect yourself and your children during a divorce.
 We know that you may face difficult decisions, and will be there to guide you every step of the way.

 To find out how we can help, contact our office today by calling 509-572-3700.